-The objectives of Finansiel Stabilitet are to:
+The objects of Finansiel Stabilitet are to:

-- contribute to ensuring financial stability in Denmark; - handle the responsibilities and powers assigned to it, pursuant to the Act on Restructuring and Resolution of Certain Financial Enterprises; - handle its responsibilities and powers assigned to it, pursuant to the Act on a Depositor and Investor Guarantee Scheme; and - handle any other responsibilities and powers assigned to it, pursuant to legislation or by the Minister for Industry, Business and Financial Affairs.
+- contribute to ensuring financial stability in Denmark; - handle the responsibilities and powers assigned to it pursuant to the Act on Restructuring and Resolution of Certain Financial Enterprises; - handle its responsibilities and powers assigned to it pursuant to the Act on a Depositor and Investor Guarantee Scheme; and - handle any other responsibilities and powers assigned to it pursuant to legislation or by the Minister for Industry, Business and Financial Affairs.
+In continuation of the political agreement on compensation for mink farmers etc., a special Finansiel Stabilitet entity is expected to be established in 2021, which will, for example, be tasked with arranging advisory services for certain mink farmers.

-Finansiel Stabilitet's business areas comprise the remaining Bank Package I-V activities, the Guarantee Fund and the Resolution Fund, but with a statutory requirement for the separate management of the assets of the individual segments.
-Finansiel Stabilitet is not liable for the Guarantee Fund or the Resolution Fund, and these are only liable for their own obligations and liabilities.
+Finansiel Stabilitet's business areas comprise the remaining Bank Package I-V activities, the Deposit Guarantee Fund and the Resolution Fund, but with a statutory requirement for the separate management of the assets of the individual segments.
+Finansiel Stabilitet is not liable for the Deposit Guarantee Fund or the Resolution Fund, and these are only liable for their own obligations and liabilities.